vladorthebest/amcef/README.md

 **Test task for the company AMCEF**
 Developed by **Nosov Vladyslav**
-API for work with posts in DataBase and third party APIs.
+API for working with posts in the database and working with third-party APIs.

 ## Requirements